alvinschang/Tappable-Stories/README.md

 2. On the left, click on the name of your blog.
 (It should have your avatar next to it.)
 3. There should be a "Theme" section with a "Customize" button.
 Click it.
 4. On the left, you should see an "Edit HTML" button.
 Click it.
-5. Right under <head>, paste in all the code in this document.
+5. Right under &lt;head&gt;, paste in everything in "embed.html".
 Hit "Update Preview" and make sure nothing broke.
 (If it did, undo.)
 Then hit "Save" and go back to "Appearance."
 Hit "Save" again and then "Close" — and you're done.

 ### HOW TO USE IT ON TUMBLR